Savannah McCaskill: San Diego Wave, 2023–2025

 With the completion of the 2023 NWSL season, McCaskill became a free agent.
 On December 20, 2023, San Diego Wave FC announced the signing of McCaskill to a three-year contract.
-She made her debut with the Wave on March 15, 2024 in an NWSL Challenge Cup game against NJ/NY Gotham FC.
-McCaskill assisted Alex Morgan on the game-winning goal, serving up a corner kick in the 88th minute of the match.
-On the last game of the Wave's 2024 season, McCaskill scored her first goal with the club in a 3–1 win against Racing Louisville FC.
+She made her debut with the Wave on March 15, 2024, in an NWSL Challenge Cup game against Gotham.
+McCaskill assisted Alex Morgan's game-winning goal, serving up a corner kick in the 88th minute of the match.
+On the last game of the Wave's 2024 season, McCaskill scored her debut club goal in a 3–1 win against Racing Louisville FC.

+During the 2025 season, McCaskill's second year at San Diego, she found herself playing in a deeper role alongside new acquisition Kenza Dali.
+She helped the Wave reach a sixth-place finish in the league and qualify for the playoffs for the third time in club history.
+However, due to an injury, McCaskill was not able to play at the tail end of the season and watched on from the sidelines as the Wave were beaten in the quarterfinals by the Portland Thorns.

+Gotham FC, 2026–

+In January 2026, it was announced that McCaskill had been traded from San Diego to Gotham FC in exchange for $175,000 in intraleague transfer funds; she had previously played for Gotham in the team's Sky Blue FC era.
+On February 1, 2026, she scored once to help Gotham win the FIFA Women's Champions Cup third place match over AS FAR, her first goal in her second stint with the club.

 International career

+Under-23

+McCaskill represented the United States on the under-23 national team and was nominated for U.S. Soccer's 2017 Young Female Athlete of the Year award.

+On August 23, 2018, she was named to the United States U-23 team for the 2018 Nordic tournament.

+Senior

-McCaskill has represented the United States on the under-23 national team and was nominated for U.S. Soccer's 2017 Young Female Athlete of the Year award.
-She made her debut for the senior national team on January 21, 2018, during an international friendly against Denmark.
-McCaskill was named to the U.S. roster for the 2018 SheBelieves Cup.
+McCaskill made her debut for the senior national team on January 21, 2018, during an international friendly against Denmark.
+She was named to the U.S. roster for the 2018 SheBelieves Cup.
 She appeared in all three games as the United States won the tournament for the second time.

-On August 23, 2018, she was named to the United States U-23 team for the 2018 Nordic tournament.

 McCaskill was named to the provisional U.S. Roster for the 2018 CONCACAF Women's Championship but she was not named to the final 20-player squad.

 Personal life

-McCaskill announced her engagement on July 30, 2023.
+In July 2023, McCaskill announced her engagement to partner Logan.
+The pair married on December 6, 2025.